-NO, an employer can not drop you from insurance is you are still an active employee.
-Under ERISA laws, there is no insurance discrimination thru group policies.
+NO, an employer can not drop you from insurance if you are still an active employee.
+Under ERISA laws, there is no insurance discrimination through group policies.
 Employees with any diagnosis or pre-existing diagnosis must be offered the same plan as other eligible employees with the same coverage, same premiums, etc.

 Do I have the right to take time off work if I’m receiving treatment?

 If an individual is receiving treatment and needs time off, they will need to utilize their paid time off, sick time or file for Family Medical Leave Act (FMLA).
 Employers must grant an eligible employee up to a total of 12 work weeks of unpaid leave during any 12-month period.
 An eligible employee is an employee who has been employed for at least 12 months and worked at least 1,250 hours.
 You are only an eligible employee if your employer employs 50 or more employees within 75 miles of the worksite.

 Can I be fired from a job if they find out I have cancer?

 Individuals cannot be fired due to a diagnosis.
 If an individual feels that their termination was due to a diagnosis and they can provide detailed information concerning this, they should contact the Equal Employment Opportunity Commission (EEOC) to file a complaint.

 Patients also need to remember that many states are considered “at will” states.
 This means, any hiring is presumed to be “at will”; that is, the employer is free to discharge individuals “for good cause, or bad cause, or no cause at all,”

 Can I be denied a job after the would-be employer finds out I have had cancer?